danangcrysnanto/bovine_pangenome_graph/README.md

 - Determination of core and flexible genome
 - Analysis of non-reference sequences
 - Extraction of the structural variations
-- Novel genes predictions and corresponding expression level.
+- Novel genes predictions and corresponding expression level
+- Variants (SNP and Indels) called from non-reference sequences

 See [Here](pipeline_scheme.pdf) for the scheme of the pipeline and [Here](reports/taurus_report.pdf) for example of the generated report.